 In addition to more than 200 Shalom Village residents, The Club is open to all individuals from the wider community over the age of seventy.

 The Club Fitness Centre is the proud recipient of an Ontario Trillium Foundation, Grow Grant.
 Together we are working to make fitness more accessible to Hamilton region seniors.

 Personal fitness plan

 People of all fitness levels and abilities work out at The Club, from the actively mobile to those who rely on wheelchairs or walkers to get around.
-Head Coach Greg Almas and his team develop a personal fitness plan based on each individual’s needs and abilities.
+The Head Coach and the fitness team develop a personal fitness plan based on each individual’s needs and abilities.
 It is a personalized approach to better health with an emphasis on fun.